 If 3PL companies wonder whether their clients will accept the idea of an automated solution warehouse, many will be surprised to learn that their clients actually expect it.
 As technology is already revolutionizing so many other industries, warehousing clients are already aware of the possibilities of automation and are now approaching 3PL companies with the expectation that automation will become standard over the next few years.
-There is already market pressure on the logistics industry to improve the flow of information, reduce variable costs, develop more space efficient storage solutions, turn doors faster, etc.
+There is already market pressure on the logistics industry to improve the flow of information, reduce variable costs, develop more space-efficient storage solutions, turn doors faster, etc.

-While the concerns and questions about warehouse automation are legitimate and there are definitely hurdles to overcome, with rising demand for warehouse space and services and evolution of technology itself, there is little doubt that the future requires warehouse automation.
+While the concerns and questions about warehouse automation are legitimate and there are definitely hurdles to overcome, with rising demand for warehouse space and services and the evolution of technology itself, there is little doubt that the future requires warehouse automation.

 To learn more about ABW’s warehouse services, contact us today.